Mobile-First Indexing: What it Means and Best Practices?

 1. Robots.txt and Mobile Crawling

-Ensure your robots.txt file doesn’t block essential mobile resources like CSS, JavaScript, or images that Googlebot needs to render the page correctly.
+Make sure your robots.txt file does not block important mobile resources like CSS, JavaScript, or images.
+Googlebot needs access to these resources to render your pages correctly.

 2. Metadata Consistency